Azamali010/Navigation_In_Jetpack_Compose/README.md

 # What is Navigation in Android?
-Navigation helps you in understanding how your app moves across different components in your Application.
+'Navigation helps you in understanding how your app moves across different components in your Application.'

-# Android JetPack Navigation helps in implementing your high-level navigation in a go easy approach.
+# Android JetPack Navigation helps in implementing your high-level navigation in a go-easy approach.

 # The Navigation Component is made up of three major parts: